rtmigo/dmk_py/README.md

 - Entries are encrypted really well
 - Number of entries cannot be determined
+- It is impossible to identify the file format without knowing a codename

 ## Entries obfuscation

+The vault file stores all data within multiple fixed-size blocks.

+Small entries are padded so they become block-sized.
+Large entries are split and padded to fit into multiple blocks.
+In the end, they are all just a lot of blocks.

+A block gives absolutely no information for someone who does not own the codename.
+All non-random data is either hashed or encrypted.

-`codn` stores encrypted entries inside blobs.
-The number and size of blobs is no secret.
+The number of blocks is no secret.
 Their contents are secret.

-- The number of blobs is random.
-Many blobs are fake.
+- The number of blocks is random.
+Many blocks are fake.
 They are indistinguishable from real data, but do not contain anything meaningful

-- The blob sizes are random.
-They are unrelated to the size of the entries.
-  Large entries are broken into parts, and small ones are padded

-- Which blobs refer to the same codename is unknown.
-We can only determine blobs associated with a particular codename if the user provided this codename
+- The information about which record the entry belongs to is cryptographically protected.
+It is impossible to even figure out if the blocks refer to the same entry

-- Random actions are taken every time the vault is updated: some fake blobs are added, and some are removed
+- Random actions are taken every time the vault is updated: some fake blocks are added, and some are removed

-Thus, **number and size of entries cannot be determined** by the size of the vault file or number of blobs.
+Thus, **number and size of entries cannot be determined** by the size of the vault file or number of blocks.

 The payload is smaller than the vault size.
 Only this is known for certain.

 ## File obfuscation

-The file itself, at first glance, does not have format-identifying information, and does not have any evident structure.

-For example, in a regular binary file, the 32-bit number 42 looks like `00 00 00 2A`.
-In an obfuscated `codn` file, the same number would be something like `F8 70 4A 52`.
-Thus, literally all bytes appear to be encrypted.
-Even the first four bytes identifying the `codn` format are different each time.

-It is worth clarifying that this obfuscation is mainly decorative.
-You can check if a file is in the `codn` format with the `codn` utility, if you aware of it.
+The vault file format is virtually indistinguishable from random data.

+The file has no header, no constant bytes (or even bits), no block boundaries are indicated.
+File size will not give clues: the file is randomly padded with a size that is not a multiple of the block.

+The only predictable part of the file is the format version number encoded in the first two bytes.
+However, even the first two bytes are not constant.
+Similar "version number" can be found literally in every fourth file, if it contains random rubbish.

 ## Encryption

-1) **URandom** creates 256-bit **salt** when we initialize the vault file.
-The salt is saved openly in the file header.
+1) **URandom** creates 192-bit **salt** when we initialize the vault file.
+The salt is saved openly in the file.
 This salt never changes.
 It is required for any other actions on the vault.

 2) **Scrypt** (CPU/Memory cost = 2^17) computes 256-bit **private key** from
    salted (1) codename.

-3) **Blake2b** computes 192-bit **hashes** from the private key (2) combined
+3) **Blake2b** computes 256-bit **hashes** from the private key (2) combined
-   with a 192-bit **nonce**.
-These hash+nonce pairs are openly saved to blobs that contain encrypted entries.
+   with a 256-bit **nonce**.
+These hash+nonce pairs are openly saved to blocks that contain encrypted entries.

-   Having the private key (2) and the nonce (3), we can recompute the same hash (3) and check if the blob contains it.
-If yes, then the blob belongs to the given codename.
+   Having the private key (2) and the nonce (3), we can recompute the same hash (3) and check if the block contains it.
+If yes, then the block belongs to the given codename.

 4) **ChaCha20** encrypts the blob data using the private key (2) and a newly generated 64-bit nonce.